Tirzepatide for PCOS and Insulin Resistance: Complete Guide

 Multi-Mechanism Benefits

-- • Weight Loss: 15-22% body weight reduction helps hormone balance
+- • Weight Loss: 15-22% body weight reduction helps restore hormonal balance and reduce visceral adiposity

 PCOS and Insulin Resistance Connection